-Always wear disposable gloves when treating any accidents/incidents, which involve body fluids.
-Make sure any waste (wipes, pads, paper towels etc.) are placed in a disposable bag and fastened securely.
-Any students' clothes should be placed in a plastic bag and fastened securely ready to take home.
+Always wear disposable gloves when treating accidents/incidents involving body fluids.
+Make sure any waste (wipes, pads, paper towels, etc.) is placed in a disposable bag and fastened securely.
+Any students' clothes should be placed in a plastic bag and fastened securely, ready to take home.